zukui1984/data-engineer-zoomcamp_2024/02_orchestration_mage_ai/README.md

 docker compose up
 ```

-Now, navigate to http://localhost:6789 in your browser!
-Voila!
-You're ready to get started with the course.
+Now, navigate to http://localhost:6789 in the browser to see Mage AI

 ### What just happened?

-We just initialized a new mage repository.
-It will be present in your project under the name `magic-zoomcamp`.
-If you changed the varable `PROJECT_NAME` in the `.env` file, it will be named whatever you set it to.
+I just initialized a new mage repository.
+It will be present in the project under the name `magic-zoomcamp`.
+If I changed the varable `PROJECT_NAME` in the `.env` file, it will be named whatever you set it to.

 This repository should have the following structure: